day0market/pyalgotrader/docs/cta_strategy.md

 ```

-- RQDataLoading data firm：Entryvt_symbolRear，First in line will be converted toRQDataFormatsrq_symbol，byget_price()Download data function，And inserted into the database。
+- RQDataLoading data firm：Entryvt_symbolRear, First in line will be converted toRQDataFormatsrq_symbol, byget_price()Download data function, And inserted into the database.

 ```
     def query_bar_from_rq(